GSPCC STAFF BIOGRAPHIES

 Tim served as a supervisor for 11 years.
 He attended several law enforcement leadership courses, to include the Massachusetts Leadership Institute and the FBI LEEDA Command Leadership Course.
 Tim authored the curricula for the first-line supervisor leadership development class, the report writing class and co-authored the advanced leadership course.
 Tim has an extensive history with teaching, both with his prior agency and with his company.

 Deputy Chief Joshua Stokel has been a police officer for over twenty years.
 He began his career with the Rochester, NH Police Department and joined the North Hampton, NH Police Department in 1999.

 During his career, Joshua has served as a Detective, DARE Instructor, a Forensic Interviewer of Abused Children, Hostage Negotiator, Drug Recognition Expert, Lethality Assessment Instructor, Rape Aggression Defense Instructor, and Field Training Officer.
 From 2002 – 2004, Joshua was assigned to the Drug Enforcement Administration’s Meth Lab Enforcement Team.
 He is currently the Deputy Chief of North Hampton PD.

-In addition to his duties with the North Hampton Police Department, Joshua is an Adjunct Professor at Great Bay Community College.
-He currently teaches Introduction to Criminal Justice as well as Police Procedure.
+In addition to his duties with the North Hampton Police Department, Joshua is an Adjunct Professor at Southern New Hampshire University.
+He currently teaches master's level courses.